nucypher/nucypher/doc/contracts.md

-# NuCypher KMS Ethereum
+# NuCypher Ethereum

-Ethereum (solidity) code for nucypher-kms, consists contracts and python classes for miners and clients.
+Ethereum (solidity) code for NuCypher, consists contracts and python classes for miners and clients.
 Part of contracts was copied from [OpenZeppelin](https://github.com/OpenZeppelin/zeppelin-solidity) repo.
 The basis is built on the [Populus](https://github.com/ethereum/populus) framework.